slowernews/wisdom-tldr/chapters/chapter_appendix.md

 > *"Every saint has a past, and every sinner has a future."
 -- Oscar Wilde*

+> *"Myth is the public dream, and dream is the private myth."
+-- Joseph Campbell*

+> *"The best way to make your dreams come true is to wake up."
+-- Paul Valery*

 Our present (in)actions will compound into the future we will get – that’s a great way to think about what lies ahead.
 However, don’t worry too much, you can’t control it.